 I’ve always found buying gifts for my father incredibly difficult.
 I’ve mostly resorted to gifting experiences now – it started a few years ago when I took him to an art exhibition that was meaningful for the two of us and I’ve kind of carried on that way ever since.
-But sometimes it’s nice to see someone unwrap something too, especially at Christmas.
+But sometimes it’s nice to see him unwrap those beaded bracelets, custom-made gifts like pillows, photo frames, t-shirts, etc. that I could get him (for additional reading, tap here).
+Especially at the time of Christmas, it is endearing to watch him unwrap the gifts with the enthusiasm of a child.
+As children, there is no greater joy than seeing your parents happy and doing something for them.
+I usually take a lot of joy in those little pleasures.

 This year I’ve decided to buy him some vouchers for his local driving range.
 I know he likes to head over to the driving range when he can, and sometimes I even go with him (some years ago he bought me, second hand, my own little set of clubs).
 I’m not great, but most of the time I manage to hit the ball and get it to sail off down the driving range to some corner that I wasn’t aiming for…